|

 UC IPM: UC Management Guidelines for Late Blight on Tomato

+Spores of the fungus are easily spread by wind to other plants.
 MANAGEMENT Tomato varieties resistant to certain races of the late blight fungus are grown where the disease occurs regularly.
 Remove any nearby volunteer tomato and potato plants and nightshades.
-Check transplants to ensure they are free of late blight before planting.
-Fungicides are generally needed only if the disease appears during a time of year ...
+Check transplants to ensure they are free of late blight before ...

 www.ipm.ucdavis.edu